Future Scout and Cavalry System/TRACER

 The American Future Scout and Cavalry System (FSCS) and British Tactical Reconnaissance Armoured Combat Equipment Requirement (TRACER) were a joint U.S.–British reconnaissance vehicle program.

 The program was begun to replace the UK's Sabre and Scimitar reconnaissance vehicles.
 The U.S. joined later and sought to replace their M3 Bradley.

 The future scout concept was conceived at a November 1995 meeting of senior armor officials.
 At this meeting, officials decided a future scout and main battle tank would be the centerpiece of the Army's armor modernization plan.

 In March 1996, the Army Armor Center at Fort Knox recommended that the Army develop a future scout vehicle to be ready for production around 2004 to 2006.
 The Army considered the M8 Armored Gun System and the M113 as the basis for the chassis.
 The group projected that the future scout program would cost $1 billion.
 The Armor Center recommended that the Army forgo the M3A3 Bradley upgrade, and instead upgrade 278 M3A2s with Operation Desert Storm fixes.
-The Armor Center concluded the Bradley was approaching its design limit and had many disadvantages as a scout—namely, it lacked stealth and its 25 mm canon lacked "growth potential against future threats."
+The Armor Center concluded the Bradley was approaching its design limit and had many disadvantages as a scout—namely, it lacked stealth and its 25 mm cannon lacked "growth potential against future threats."
 The Armor Center also suggested the Army consider a joint project with the Marine Corps, which was drafting requirements for the Future Light Combat Vehicle.

 In October 1996 the U.S. and British armies signed a letter of intent to jointly work on a future scout vehicle.
 Developing the program with British cooperation was expected to save the U.S. Army 30 percent to 40 percent through the engineering and manufacturing development phase.

 The UK was given contracting authority for phase one (called the project definition phase in the UK, and the advanced technology demonstration phase in the U.S.).
 Phase two (engineering and manufacturing development in the U.S. and full-scale development in the UK) would proceed with the phase one participants.
 One contractor would be downselected for low-rate production.

 In November 1996, the U.S. Army updated its future scout mission need statement.

 As of January 1998, the U.S. Army sought to acquire 1095 of the vehicles, and the British Army sought 235.

-In January 1999, the UK awarded SIKA International (a joint venture of Lockheed Martin and BAE Systems) and LANCER (a consortia led by GEC Marconi), each a $147 million contract for the 42 month-long advanced technology demonstration (ATD) phase of the project.
+In January 1999, the UK awarded SIKA International (a joint venture of Lockheed Martin and BAE Systems) and LANCER (a consortium led by GEC Marconi), each a $147 million contract for the 42-month-long advanced technology demonstration (ATD) phase of the project.